Searching in Business.Idaho.Gov [clear]

 Security: Home-based businesses have unique security issues, including allowing strangers into the home, protecting mail, computer security, and personal safety issues, both in and out of the office.
 Mail, particularly checks and financial information, can be protected by using a mailing address other than your home address, such as a post office box or a mail box at a package shipping center.

-Disaster Preparation: Like any business, your home-based one is subject to natural disasters, including fire, floods, earthquakes, structural damage caused by excessive snow, wind or falling trees and more.
+Disaster Preparation: Like any business, your home-based one is subject to natural disasters, including fire, floods, earthquakes, structural damage caused by excessive snow, wind, falling trees and more.
 The U.S. Department of Homeland Security offers Business Toolkits to prepare your business for a natural disaster.

 Zoning: Before opening a business in a home, check with your city or county planning and zoning department to be certain you can legally do so.
-Most communities do not allow retail businesses, such as stores, restaurants or coffee shops, to be located in an area zoned for residential use, nor do they allow trucks and equipment to be parked at a home or employees or large numbers of people to come and go.
+Most communities do not allow retail businesses in an area zoned for residential use, nor do they allow trucks and equipment to be parked at a home or large numbers of people to come and go.
 If a business is operating in violation of zoning regulations, it could be closed without notice.

-Also check with your homeowner’s or condo association or your apartment lease to be certain the covenants allow a business in your home, particularly if employees, clients and/or delivery trucks will come and go.
+Also check with your homeowner’s or condo association or your apartment lease to be certain the covenants allow a business in your home.

 Closing Your Home Business: When a business closes, several agencies need to be contacted.
 For information, visit the Assistance Resources section of this website and look for “Business Closure.”